fquerdasi/website/content/_index.md

               My program of research is multi-disciplinary, spanning the fields of Child Psychology, Psychnoneuroimmunology, Neuroscience, Bioinformatics, and Microbiology.

               During my Ph.D.
 I've worked on multiple collaborative teams, both leading projects and serving as a statistical consultant.
 My work has been published in leading academic journals, and presented at international conferences.
-        - title: Associate Intern (Research & Insights)
+        - title: Research & Evaluation Associate Intern
           company: Public Profit
           company_url: 'https://www.publicprofit.net/'
           company_logo: ''